klfontus/VAR_Recession_Predictor/README.md

 - **Market Beta**: MCAP_WAB20231031123947.csv
 - **M-Score**: final_M.csv

 In the end, two "final" data sets were created.
-The file merged_data20231031125447.csv holds data tthat runs from 1976 to 2023.
+The file merged_data20231031125447.csv holds data that runs from 1976 to 2023.
 Our M-Score and market beta data only goes up to 2013, so we created a truncated version,  merged_data_mscore_wab20231031125447.csv, so we could explore all the variables at our disposal.

 ## Code